 In addition to the “natural” publicity from the rallies we compete on, we will continue to generate interest through other avenues.

 • On Event Presence

 Our representatives attend all rounds and provide support, encouragement and on event Championship positions.
 We do our own Champagne spraying celebration with our winners at each event creating photo & video opportunities.
-We also have our own slot at the events Prizegiving ceremony.

 • Other Motoring Events